 In today’s global security and economic environment, boundaries no longer begin and end at rivers, oceans or borders protect.
 Our World Trade Center (WCT) clients must be protected.
 The Technology & Cyber Security committee provides an active focal point within the WTC for encouraging the exchange of ideas on best practices in IT and Cyber Security, advance preparation for or relief from cyber-attacks and coordinating an annual technology and cyber-related activities program.

-Chair: Andy Lee, Jones Walker LLP.
+Chair: Andy Lee, Partner, Jones Walker LLP.